MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

     :::column-end:::
 :::row-end:::

-The type of listing option decides the technical configurations and requirements to create the specific offer in Partner Center.
+The type of listing option decides the technical configurations and requirements to create the specific offer in Microsoft Partner Center.
 You must fulfill the [prerequisites](prerequisites.md) before you start creating the plan.

 ## Plan for the offer details

-To start with, you need to plan on the basic yet key features that decide the information available on the landing page, marketplace where the offer is published, and terms of use.
-It helps the users to find your offer easily in the marketplace and enhances usability.
+To start with, you need to plan on the basic yet key features that decide the information available on the offer purchase landing page, marketplace where the offer is published, and terms of use.
+The offer details help the users to find your offer easily in the marketplace and enhances usability.

 * **Offer categories and industries**: Plan on the primary and secondary categories of the offer.
 It decides the store where the offer is published and to identify your app in the marketplace.
 * **Offer details**: Plan for the logo, keywords, and description that helps to improve the discovery and value of your offer in the marketplace.
 * **Preview audience**: Decide the audience and collate their email address to allow them to use and verify the preview offer before publishing live.
-The email address must be either of Azure Active Directory or Microsoft.
+The email address must be either of Azure Active Directory (Azure AD) or Microsoft.
 * **Legal terms and conditions**: Provide relevant information for the users to be aware of the terms of use of your app.
 * **Customer Relationship Management (CRM)**: Provide the details to receive customer leads and reach you for queries.